 About The Scottish Public Service Awards

-Holyrood magazine, the Scottish Government and Scottish Parliament are delighted to announce the launch of the fifth annual Scottish Public Service Awards, which celebrate excellence within Scotland’s public services.
+Holyrood magazine, the Scottish Government and Scottish Parliament are delighted to announce the launch of the sixth annual Scottish Public Service Awards, which celebrate excellence within Scotland’s public services.

 The Awards, launched by Holyrood magazine in 2014, are held in association with the Scottish Government and Scottish Parliament and uniquely recognise the rich diversity of public life in Scotland and the vital relationships that cut across departmental, geographic, and institutional boundaries.

 The Scottish Public Service Awards, co-hosted by the Presiding Officer, Ken Macintosh, and a senior member of the Scottish Government, offer an annual opportunity to showcase some of the most innovative and thought-provoking work being done the length and breadth of Scotland, which is often done in partnerships between sectors to offer high-end services along with value for money to the public purse.

 The Scottish Public Service Awards offer the opportunity to celebrate outstanding achievements within Scotland's civic landscape and give welcome recognition to the work that goes on - sometimes very much behind the scenes and often in difficult circumstances - to support the governance of Scotland.